seung-lab/connected-components-3d/README.md

 # We also include a region adjacency graph function
 # that returns a set of undirected edges.
 graph = cc3d.region_graph(labels_out, connectivity=connectivity)

+# You can also generate a voxel connectivty graph that encodes
+# which directions are passable from a given voxel as a bitfield.
+# This could also be seen as a method of eroding voxels fractionally
+# based on their label adjacencies.
+# See help(cc3d.voxel_connectivity_graph) for details.
+graph = cc3d.voxel_connectivity_graph(labels, connectivity=connectivity)

 ```

 If you know approximately how many labels you are going to generate, you can save some memory by specifying a number a safety factor above that range.
 The max label ID in your input labels must be less than `max_labels`.